9M2PJU/9M2PJU-Easy-APRS-IS-Beacon-and-Object/README.md

 ## 🤝 Contributing

 Love open source?
-We do too!
+So do we! 🚀

+Feel free to:

+* 🐞 File issues
+* 💡 Suggest features
+* 🔧 Submit pull requests

-Feel free to file issues, send pull requests, or suggest features — your contributions make this project better for everyone!
+Your contributions make this project better for everyone!

 ---